 How is the infrastructure different from the bitcoin infrastructure?

 The bitcoin infrastructure allows an unauthenticated individual to conduct public transactions on a public network where anyone can become a verifier (called a “miner” in bitcoin terminology).
 In contrast, Voatz requires a voter to be fully authenticated before they can cast an anonymous ballot over a permissioned blockchain infrastructure.

 Unlike bitcoin, which uses a "permissionless" infrastructure, Voatz uses a “permissioned” infrastructure.
 This means that only those vetted via an independent KYC process are permitted to run the verifying nodes on the blockchain.
 Typically, these nodes would include all the stakeholders in an election such as the major political parties, NGOs, non-profits and independent auditors, etc.

-For the West Virginia pilot, Voatz has arranged to deploy managed server nodes housed on secure cloud providers such as AWS and Azure with each node being under the supervision of an independent volunteer sysadmin.
+For the West Virginia pilot, Voatz has arranged to deploy managed server nodes housed on multiple cloud providers (and some bare metal servers) with each node being under the supervision of an independent volunteer systems administrator.
 Going forward, it is anticipated that the Secretary of State or an independent State Election Board would be the authorizing body to designate which organizations can participate in the blockchain network as verifiers.

 How is anonymity preserved?

 Blockchain technology, when used for financial transactions like Bitcoin, cannot be totally anonymous (rendering the term “pseudonymous”), however, when used in voting with the Voatz application, the identity of the voter is doubly anonymized: first by the smartphone, and second by the blockchain server network.